 - Though My Little Pony: Friendship is Witchcraft itself never sees her realize it, many fanfics based on it deal with Sweetie Belle learning she is a robot, as well as learning to deal with the revelation.

-- In the Tsubasa Reservoir Chronicle fanfiction Afterburn by shachaai it all looks like Fai was first abducted and then tortured, which resulted in his memory loss.
-Turns our he is actually a copy of the real Fai of that world who's heart has been poisoned by Ashura to kill the thunderbirds.
+- In the Tsubasa -RESERVoir CHRoNiCLE- fanfiction Afterburn by shachaai it all looks like Fai was first abducted and then tortured, which resulted in his memory loss.
+Turns our he is actually a copy of the real Fai of that world whose heart has been poisoned by Ashura to kill the thunderbirds.
 To do that he planned to kill him and give them his heart to eat, which is a practice with strong magic users in that world.
-Cue a lot of tears and Its All My Fault 01 and Kurogane having to pound some sense into his head.
+Cue a lot of tears and It's All My Fault and Kurogane having to pound some sense into his head.

 - For most of Origin Story, Alex Harris believes that she is actually Xander Harris who has been somehow trapped in Power Girl's body.
 Turns out, she's actually a magically created copy of Power Girl who just happens to have Xander's memories.

 - In the My Little Pony: Friendship Is Magic fic Solipsism, Twilight discovers early on that she is a draconequus-like creature named Asteria.
 Not only that, but said being had a completely distinct personality from Twilight before she woke up and believed her life as Twilight was real.

 - Elise from It's not the Raptor DNA is actually the twin sister to her long-dead sibling Small One, not her older sister as previously thought.